Gina Luria Walker: Biography

-Early life and education
+Education and Doctoral Research

+Walker completed her undergraduate work at Barnard College and earned her master's degree in English Literature at Columbia University.

+Walker's interest in feminist historical recovery crystallized during a required Novel course at Barnard College when she was an undergraduate.
+In the course, Walker read George Eliot novel Middlemarch (1871), where she found Eliot's portrayal of Tertius Lygate's scientific "intellectual passion" to describe her interest in documenting women as missing historical figures.
+Walker also read F. R. Leavis's literary criticism, The Great Tradition (1948), in which he credited Jane Austen as the sole precursor to George Eliot's work.
+Given her interest in the "epistemological authority of women as historical subjects," Walker was hesitant to believe Leavis's reductionist claim.

-Walker completed her undergraduate work at Barnard College and earned her master's degree at Columbia University.
-At Columbia, she intended to study the writer Jane Austen, placing her in the intellectual spectrum of the late Enlightenment.
-The graduate student adviser discouraged her by saying, “there was nothing more to be learned about Jane Austen”.
-Walker ultimately wrote her thesis on the personal writings of James Boswell––using his recently discovered journals as source material––as viewed through the prism of Jean-Paul Sartre's Being and Nothingness (1943).
-Her advisor praised her thesis but told her she was “too pretty to bother with a Ph.D.” and that she should “go home and get married.”
+At Columbia, where she pursued a Master's Degree, she intended to study the writer Jane Austen, placing her in the intellectual spectrum of the late Enlightenment.
+The graduate student adviser discouraged her by saying, "All you Barnard girls want to write about Austen.
+There is nothing more to be learned about Jane Austen."
+The professor directed Walker to write her thesis on the personal writings of James Boswell using his recently discovered journals as source material, viewed through the prism of Jean-Paul Sartre's Being and Nothingness (1943).
+Her advisor praised her thesis but told her she was "too pretty to bother getting a Ph.D." and advised her to "go home and get married."

 Greatly discouraged, she applied to New York University to pursue doctoral research.
-She intended to study “a highly self-conscious woman on the margins of the late Enlightenment”.
-Kenneth Neill Cameron (1908–1994), the Oxford-trained scholar and expert on Percy Bysshe Shelley, became her adviser.
-Unlike her previous academic counselors, Cameron agreed that she could study Jane Austen.
-It was Cameron who first encouraged her to visit the New York Public Library's Carl H. Pforzheimer Collection, of which he was the founding Director, to see what information was available about Mary Hays.
+She explained to the Graduate Advisor more carefully that she wanted to study "a highly self-conscious woman on the margins of the late Enlightenment".She had the good fortune to be introduced to Kenneth Neill Cameron (1908–1994), an Oxford-trained scholar and expert on Percy Bysshe Shelley, who became her dissertation director.
+Cameron agreed that she could study Jane Austen.
+It was he who first encouraged her to visit the New York Public Library's Carl H. Pforzheimer Collection, of which he was the founding director, to see what information was available about Mary Hays.
+What she found "changed [her] life."